mengshengya/mengshengya.github.io/README.md

-# Ze Jiang
+# Meng Shengya
-This is Ze Jiang's personal [homepage](https://zejiang-unsw.github.io/).
+This is Meng Shengya's personal [homepage](https://mengshengya.github.io/).

 ## A short introduction
-I am an engineer, hydro-climatologist and researcher.
-My research focuses on drought detection and attribution, as well as prediction using GCM simulations.
-I mainly use statistical tools to carry out my research works.
+I am a undergraduate student for the master degree in Northeastern University at Qinhuangdao.
+My research focuses on observer design and nonlinear system control.

 PROFILE:
 * Highly self-motivated researcher with demonstrated research expertise modeling hydro-climatology processes.